020monkey/LARRYCHATTER/README.md

 - Stupid simple code - Easy to comprehend
 - No suspicious HTTP/HTTPS traffic to external, unknown domains for C&C - Only traffic observed is Twitter and Dropbox!
 Might aid in Firewall/IDS evasion since it is basically designed to mimic human behaviour so as to make the malware traffic appear legitimate in the hopes of bypassing network security solutions.
 - 'kill' module - Terminates the Implant on the target machine.
-- 'recon' module - Performs initial recon on the target system like basic system information, patches installed, takes screenshots on a random interval for 'x' minutes and searches for all types of juicy file-types for exfiltration later and encrypts all the collected Intel and zips it into a single file before uploading it to Dropbox for retrieval by the Operators later.
+- 'recon' module - Performs initial recon on the target system like basic system information, patches installed, take screenshots on a random interval for 'x' minutes and searches for all types of juicy file-types for exfiltration later and encrypts all the collected Intel and zips it into a single file before uploading it to Dropbox for retrieval by the Operators later.
 Currently Windows support only.
 Very crude.
 No AV-Evasion subroutines but fully functional.
 - Basic Steganography integrated.
 - Hardcoded symmetric encryption support built-in using 128-bit AES in CBC Mode.
 - Coded in Python 3.